 Potting Plants for the Porch

-I like to fill my pots up with unique colored petunias purchased from my local nursery, lantana, and bacopa.
-I have to pay attention to flowers that can handle full sun since my house faces the sunlight all day.
+I like filling my pots with unique colored petunias purchased from my local nursery, lantana, and bacopa.
+I must pay attention to flowers that can handle the full sun since my house faces the sunlight all day.
 If you have iPhone, open up the compass app on your phone, and it’ll tell you which direction your house is facing.
-Since I’m facing SW when I’m sitting on my front porch, I plant mostly sun-favoring flowers.
-In the back, I can plant flowers that like the shade.
+Since I’m facing SW when I sit on my front porch, I plant mostly sun-favoring flowers.
+In the back, I can plant flowers that are like the shade.
 Have fun and get creative with potting!
 I never overcrowd the pot when I plant them because they grow extremely fast as the weeks go on.
 Make sure to constantly water them, deadhead the petunias, and place them inside if any frost is in the forecast.

 After the months, my petunias started to get super heavy, so I trimmed their ends, which seemed to help!
 Sometimes, you have to become a top hairstylist with your flowers.

 I’ve learned that you cannot be a perfectionist when gardening.
-You’ll face errors, unpreventable disease, pest attacks, invasive weeds and plants, and unexpected weather.
+You’ll face errors, unpreventable diseases, pest attacks, invasive weeds and plants, and unexpected weather.
 Gardening is a fun game of trial and error!

 How did you decide on what to plant in your garden?